taylorswrite/203b-Docker-Notes/README.md

 If you want to BUILD your own image because you are missing a package.
 Add the package name to the packages txt file.

-**Review the docker-build.sh script before executing** then run `bash docker-build.sh`.
+**Review the docker-build.sh script before executing**

+run `bash docker-build.sh`.
 This takes about 3 hours to complete!!!